-- 5.1 The Iridium network permits ship-to-shore, shore-to-ship and ship-to-ship calls for maritime safety communications.
-It provides for four levels of prioritization of all calls and performs pre-emption of lower priority communications, if necessary. - 5.2 Only registered information providers will be allowed to input messages for transmission.
-Approval and registration of these entities is performed by the International Satellite EGC Coordinating Panel by the procedure described in Annex 2 of this Manual.
-During the approval and registration process, the means of access, and the credentials needed by the authorised entity, will be agreed between the entity, the Panel and Iridium.
-For example, access can be protected by requiring a two-stage access procedure using a password and PIN, and authorised users can input messages using email, a web interface or other means of transmitting data over the Internet, a leased line or VPN..
-One such method is a secure portal provided by Iridium.
-Operational guidance for the use of the portal is given in Annex 4 Part 1 of this manual.
+5.1 The Iridium network permits ship-to-shore, shore-to-ship and ship-to-ship calls for maritime safety communications.
+It provides for four levels of prioritization of all calls and performs pre-emption of lower priority communications, if necessary.

+5.2 Only registered information providers will be allowed to input messages for broadcast.
+Approval and registration of these entities is performed by the IMO EGC Coordinating Panel by the procedure described in Annex Appendix 2 of this Manual.
+During the approval and registration process, the means of access, and the credentials needed by the authorised entity, will be provided by the IMO EGC Coordinating Panel and Iridium.
+It is necessary to ensure that the prioritisation of traffic is protected against inadvertent or malicious misuse.
+For example, access can be protected by requiring a two-stage access procedure using a password and PIN, and these could be combined into other functions where a registered information provider had existing alternative operational security measures in place. authorised users Registered information providers can input messages using email, a web interface or other means of transmitting data over the Internet, a leased line or VPN, according to their operational requirements.
+One such method is a secure portal provided by Iridium. a development version of which has been made available for testing and is subject to further refinement.
+Operational guidance for the use of the development portal is given in Annex Appendix 4 Part 1 of this manual.
+The graphical user interface (GUI) of the portal used in development is shown below: